 For example, distributions can be limited by age, by amount, or by purpose (such as for health, education, and welfare).
 They can also be subject to trustee approval in some situations, such as when the beneficiary is a minor or under a disability.
 This ensures that the beneficiary is not given more than he can handle, and limits the ability of a beneficiary to deplete the trust assets needlessly.

 Ultimately, a main purpose of the living trust is to set up a structure that maintains the trust assets, preserves them, and benefits the family or other beneficiaries.
-It’s not just an approach made for today — it’s what we call Estate Planning For Life.
+It’s not just an approach made for today, but one that should provide stability into the future.
 Should you have any questions regarding living trust cost, setting up a living trust and its benefits, talk to us at Windy City Legal.